th3n3rd/tap-demo-liquibase/README.md

 ## TODOs

-[x] Replace the initContainer strategy with a standalone Job that runs before the application is deployed [ ] Specify a different service claim for running the db migrations (e.g. to simulate a different set of credentials for the db-migration job)
+[x] Replace the initContainer strategy with a standalone Job that runs before the application is deployed [x] Specify a different service claim for running the db migrations (e.g. to simulate a different set of credentials for the db-migration job)
-[ ] Replace the hardcoded bits used to for the db migrations (paths, service-binding names, config-map names, etc) to be parameters provided in the workload
+[x] Replace the hardcoded bits used to for the db migrations to be parameters provided in the workload:
+    [x] database migrations path
+    [x] service-binding/claim name
-[ ] Suppose the credentials for running the DDLs are separate from the credentials used in the app [ ] Generalise to support other schema migrations tools such as Flyway
+[ ] Generalise to support other schema migrations tools such as Flyway

 ## Caveats